-Your piece of jewelry has likely been created through several of these processes.
+Depending on the design, the availability and selection of gemstones and metal, a custom ring creation can take between 4-6 weeks.
+Your piece of jewelry has likely been created through several of the above mentioned processes.
 Gems mined from the earth, cut and polished by a lapidary can be set into a hand fabricated ring soldered together with die struck components.
 Did you ever consider how complex jewelry making can be?
 Does it give you a deeper appreciation for what you can expect to pay for your jewelry?
 We are curious to know.